MotusWTS/motusClient/inst/doc/upstream_api.md

    - return a list of receiver deployments belonging to project `projectID`

    - fields in the returned object are arrays:
-      - serno string; serial number; e.g. SG-1234BBBK9876, Lotek-149
+      - serno: string; serial number; e.g. SG-1234BBBK9876, Lotek-149
-      - receiverType string; "LOTEK" or "SENSORGNOME"
+      - receiverType: string; "LOTEK" or "SENSORGNOME"
-      - deviceID integer; motus device ID
+      - deviceID: integer; motus device ID
-      - status string;
+      - status: string;
-      - deployID integer; motus device deployment ID
+      - deployID: integer; motus device deployment ID
-      - name string; short name for this deployment; typically a site name
+      - name: string; short name for this deployment; typically a site name
-      - fixtureType string; e.g. "PopTower"
+      - fixtureType: string; e.g. "PopTower"
-      - latitude double; decimal degrees North (at start of deployment if mobile)
+      - latitude: double; decimal degrees North (at start of deployment if mobile)
-      - longitude double; decimal degrees East (at start of deployment if mobile)
+      - longitude: double; decimal degrees East (at start of deployment if mobile)
       - isMobile logical; is this a mobile deployment
-      - tsStart double; unix timestamp of start of deployment
+      - tsStart: double; unix timestamp of start of deployment
-      - tsEnd double; unix timestamp of end of deployment, or null if still deployed
+      - tsEnd: double; unix timestamp of end of deployment, or null if still deployed
-      - projectID integer; motus project ID owning deployment
+      - projectID: integer; motus project ID owning deployment
-      - elevation double; metres above sea level
+      - elevation: double; metres above sea level

 ### batches for tag project ###